Vaishnavi1905/stockflow-case-study/README.md

 - Used warehouse → inventory → product flow to get data
 - Applied business rules (low stock + recent sales)
 - Included supplier info for reordering
 - Designed response to match required format

+ ### Assumptions

+- Threshold is fixed (e.g., 20)
+- Recent sales means last 30 days
+- Each product has at least one supplier
+- Days until stockout is estimated